Anhui University

-The university currently has approximately 27,000 students and 2500 staff including 1522 faculty members.
+Anhui University (AHU) is provincial public university in Hefei, Anhui, China.
+It is affiliated with the Anhui Provincial Government, and co-funded by the Anhui Provincial Government, the Ministry of Education, and SASTIND.
+The university is part of the Double First-Class Construction and Project 211.

+There are now more than 34,000 undergraduates and more than 15,000 doctoral and master's degree students; in recent years, the rate of undergraduate graduates going on to higher education has remained above 35% on average.
 It consists of 14 colleges, Anhui University's broad-based education covers philosophy, economics, law, literature, history, science, engineering and management.
-Its motto is 'honest, resolute, erudite, discreet'.

-For the past 80 years Anhui University has provided higher education in fundamental knowledge, professional skills, social responsibility and innovative concepts.
-On its 80th anniversary the university hosted the 7th Forum of Presidents from Asian Universities.
-In 2015, the university purchased the Anhui University Bamboo Strips which is a collection of Warring States manuscripts currently under publication.

 History

-Anhui University was established in 1928 in Anqing and moved to Hefei in 1952 where it was split into Anhui Agricultural College and Anhui Teacher's college.
+Anhui University was established in 1928 in Anqing and moved to Hefei in 1952 where it was split into Anhui Agricultural College and Anhui Normal University.
 In 1958 the Anhui provincial government rebuilt the university in Hefei.
 Anhui University is a higher education institution supported by the government under the State Double First Class University Plan and the former 211 Project.